sidramesh2018/calc/README.md

 Unlike traditional Django settings, we use environment variables for configuration to be compliant with [twelve-factor][] apps.

-You can define environment variables using your environment, or an `.env` file in the root directory of the repository.
+You can define environment variables using your environment, or (if you're developing locally) an `.env` file in the root directory of the repository.
 For more information on configuring environment variables on cloud.gov, see [`deploy.md`][].

 **Note:** When an environment variable is described as representing a